-As a general rule, students wishing to enter the IB Diploma Programme should have five IGCSE passes of A\ to C or the equivalent and at least a grade B in each subject to be studied at Higher Level.
+Students wishing to enter the IB Diploma Programme as IB Diploma candidates must have an English level of at least B2, five iGCSE passes of A to C or the equivalent including math, English and a science, and at least a grade B in each subject to be studied at Higher Level.
 (For some subjects it may not be necessary to have studied the subject at IGCSE level to be accepted to the course.)
-In the spring of Year 11, students will go through an application process to join the Diploma Programme.
+In the spring of Year 11, students will go through an application process to join the Diploma Programme for either pathway.